Welcome to the big branding questionnaire.

 Let’s start with the branding questions that people ask us.

-These branding questions are taken from the things we get asked the most when someone enquires about a branding project, or just as a project is starting to get rolling.
+These questions about branding are taken from the list things we get asked the most when someone enquires about a branding project, or just as a project is starting to get rolling.

 - How Much Does Branding Cost?